BDukesuwu/Naruto-Slot-Machine-Game/README.md

 slot2.innerHTML = `<img src=${symbol[Math.floor(Math.random() * 4)]}>`
 slot3.innerHTML = `<img src=${symbol[Math.floor(Math.random() * 4)]}>`
 ```
 I'd like to just throw in a huge Thank you to Rondell for helping me with this.
-He helped me not only add mym images to my array, but also iterate through each image randomly.
+He helped me not only add my images to my array, but also iterate through each image randomly.

 ### My biggest challenges
 - Computer Blue Screening Issues